 On this day (Jan 14) is the development of the sun from one zodiac sign into another which is called Sankranti and as the Sun moves into the Capricorn zodiacal sign known as Makar, hence being known as Makar (Maghe in other terms) Sankranti.
 Maghe Sankranti is viewed as denoting the start of a propitious stage in Nepalese culture.
 It is referred to as the ‘sacred period of change’.
 It denotes the finish of an ominous stage which as indicated by the Hindu schedule starts around mid-December.
-It is accepted that any promising and hallowed custom can be blessed in any Nepali family, this day onwards.
+It is accepted that any promising and hallowed custom can be blessed in any Nepali family, from this day onwards.
 Sankranti marks the end of the winter season and the start of another collect or spring season.

 People believe the sun is the symbol of power, divinity, and wisdom hence they worship it on this day.
 On this day, people take baths in the morning (Makar Snan) which is supposed to be holy, in rivers.
 This bath is generally performed in Triveni (the point where three rivers meet).
 On this auspicious day, fairs are held at the bank of rivers in certain areas.
 Kali Gandaki and Trishuli waterways at Dev Ghat (close Narayangath) in Tanahu are popular for such a reason.
 The Kankai River in Jhapa is acclaimed for a holly plunge for Makar Snan.

 On this special day, The celebrations are planned on a grand scale beginning with the traditional #bullfight, as every year.
 Marking the festival day, the country is going to see exciting bullfighting events across different areas.
 The bullfighting event will be seen in Nuwakot and Dhading districts, adjoining the Kathmandu valley, as the major highlight of the Maghe Sankranti celebrations in Nepal.
 Americans also well-known for its exciting professional bull rider events.
 Hundreds of the public come to see this joyful event in Taruka village of Nuwakot district.
 Not only that but we can also see Tharu and Magar women in their ethnic dress in the stripes of plain white and black.